AutoDave91/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+The object in which the data is stored within a class

-2. Where do you set initial state?
+2. Where do you set initial state? typically in the class's constructor...tho you can use a hook to get it in a function instead

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState()

 ### Understand